ECON4130 – Statistics 2

 - be able to make use of the course content in your own academic work, for example in analyses that are part of the master’s thesis

-ECON2130 - Statistikk 1, ECON3120 - Mathematics 2: Calculus and Linear Algebra / ECON4120 - Mathematics 2: Calculus and Linear Algebra (or equivalent courses in mathematics and statistics).
+- ECON3120 – Mathematics 2: Calculus and Linear Algebra / ECON4120 – Mathematics 2: Calculus and Linear Algebra, or equivalent.

-- 4 credits overlap with STK1110 - Statistical methods and data analysis 1
+- 4 credits overlap with STK1110 – Statistical Methods and Data Analysis

 - 3 credits overlap with STK2120 – Statistical Methods and Data Analysis 2 (discontinued)